 What does “boku” mean in Japanese?

 Some native speakers say “boku” to mean ‘I’ in Japanese.
-It is a Japanese pronoun to refer to speakerself normally used by boys and young males.
-Probably, many Japanese learners know this pronoun because it is quite often used in Japanese conversations and because it is quite often used in Japanese movies, songs, manga, anime, and the like.
-In this blog post, however, I will explain it in detail with its origin.
+It is a Japanese first-person pronoun used mainly by boys and young males.
+Probably, many Japanese learners know it as it is often used in Japanese movies, songs, novels, manga, anime, and the like.
+In this blog post, however, I will explain it in detail together with its origin.
 And also, I will explain how to use it through example sentences.
-My explanations would help Japanese learners to understand “boku” more clearly.
+My explanations would help Japanese learners understand “boku” more clearly.
 Then, let’s get started!

 Contents